preginald/yourpcmatters-com-crm/readme.md

 * clients during IT support life cycle

-* IT business owners operating an IT consulting business
+* Business owners operating an IT consulting business

 * IT team members during IT support life cycle